lauslim12/intract-hotel-system/README.md

 ## Installations and Usage
 Same like the old Intract,
-* Use PHP with version more than 5.6.
+* Use PHP with version more than 7.2. and your CodeIgniter version equals 3.1.11 or maybe more if it exists.
+CodeIgniter 4 is not supported.
 * Use `git pull repo` to fetch the code, or download it by using `git clone`.
 * Copy the repository into the `htdocs` folder in XAMPP or any other local host web server that you have.
 * Import the `.sql` file that is located in the `assets/dev` folder.